KajalGupta1199/Safetywhat_Assesemnt/README.md

 --webcam : Use webcam as the input (streams video from the first available camera).
 --output-dir : Directory to store output images and JSON results (default is current directory).

-Code Explanation
+##Code Explanation

-Object Detection and Sub-Object Detection Pipeline Main Object Detection: Uses YOLOv5 pre-trained models to detect main objects in the input video or image.
+object Detection and Sub-Object Detection Pipeline Main Object Detection: Uses YOLOv5 pre-trained models to detect main objects in the input video or image.
 Sub-Object Detection: After detecting the main object, a secondary detection process checks for sub-objects within the bounding box of the main object.
 Hierarchical Structure: Objects and sub-objects are stored in a hierarchical JSON format: